 He is a member of the Experimental Aircraft Association Board and Finance Committee, Omaha Symphony Board and Finance Committee, Lutheran Giving Board and Nebraska Lutheran Outdoor Ministries Finance & Audit Committee.

-Karen Himle is Senior Vice President of Corporate and Government Affairs at Thrivent.
+Karen Himle was Senior Vice President of Corporate and Government Affairs at Thrivent.
 She joined Thrivent in November 2014 as Vice President of Corporate Affairs.
-Karen is responsible for leading the enterprise corporate communications, reputation and public policy, federal and state government affairs and community affairs functions of the organization.
+Karen was responsible for leading the enterprise corporate communications, reputation and public policy, federal and state government affairs and community affairs functions of the organization.